smcclatchy/exp-design/_episodes/08-randomized-designs.md

 ### Randomization
 In a randomized experiment, the investigators randomly assign subjects to treatment and control groups in order to minimize bias and moderate experimental error.
 A random number table or generator can be used to assign random numbers to experimental units (the unit or subject tested upon) so that any experimental unit has equal chances of being assigned to treatment or control.
 The random number then determines to which group an experimental unit belongs.
 For example, odd-numbered experimental units could go in the treatment group, and even-numbered experimental units in the control group.

 Here is an example of randomization using a random number generator.
+If the random number is even, the sample is assigned to the control group.
+If odd, the sample is assigned to the treatment group.

 ~~~
 sample_id <- LETTERS
-random_number <- sample(100, 26)
+random_number <- sample(x = 100, size = 26)

+# %% is the modulo operator, which returns the remainder from division
 group <- ifelse(random_number %% 2 == 0, "control", "treatment")
 df1 <- data.frame(sample_id, random_number, group)
 df1